graphcore/examples/vision/cnns/tensorflow1/training/README.md

 You can download the ImageNet LSVRC 2012 dataset, which contains about 1.28 million images in 1000 classes, from http://image-net.org/download.
 It is approximately 150GB for the training and validation sets.

-The CIFAR-10 dataset is available here https://www.cs.toronto.edu/~kriz/cifar-10-binary.tar.gz, and the CIFAR-100 dataset is available here https://www.cs.toronto.edu/~kriz/cifar-100-binary.tar.gz.
+The CIFAR-10 dataset is available from https://www.cs.toronto.edu/~kriz/cifar-10-binary.tar.gz, and the CIFAR-100 dataset is available from https://www.cs.toronto.edu/~kriz/cifar-100-binary.tar.gz.

 ## File structure